-If you have arrived by car, the trail will lead you to the mid-point of the falls, so you will need to decide if you continue up or just go down to Lake Brienz from there.
+If you arrive by car, the trail will lead you to the mid-point of the falls, so you will need to decide if you continue up or just go down to Lake Brienz from there.
 There are lots of options.

-Of course, while you are in the area, you should also visit the historic Grand Hotel Giessbach too.
+Of course, while you are in the area, you should also visit the historic Grand Hotel Giessbach.

 Grandhotel Giessbach, Switzerland